specta-rs/rspc/docs/markdown/breaking-changes.md

 ### Warning on unstable API's

  - Support for Axum extractors will likely change or be removed in the future when support for other HTTP servers is added.
 It exists in this release for backwards compatibility.
- - `cookies` are currently passed as `Arc<Mutex<CookieJar>>`.
-This will change in the future to either pass by reference or hide from the user the `Mutex` and `Arc`.
-The cookie API also supports writing cookies while connected via websockets which will likely be an error in the future.

 # 0.0.5 to 0.0.6 - @rspc/client